chasmack/hummaps/README.md

 #### Mobile Friendly

 Not quite but the user interface is built on mobile friendly technology.
+Search and the map list work well, the map view still has problems.
 Stay tuned.

 #### Subsection search